diefenbach/django-portlets/docs/index.rst

 Usage
 =====

-In order to use django portlets you first have to implement a portlet.
+In order to use django-portlets you first have to implement a portlet.
 This is done by inheriting from the provided base class, for instance:

 **Create a portlet**